leonbarrett/BeanstalkCommandLine/readme.markdown

 `$beanstalk account:config` - will allow you to update your Beanstalk config details (passwords are stored as plain text!)

+`$beanstalk keys:view` - will allow you to view your SSH keys that have been added to Beanstalk

+`$beanstalk keys:create` - will allow you to add the Key on your machine to your Beanstalk account

 Notes
 =====